calvinchengx/webpack-simple/README.md

 Implemented Features and TODOs
 =================================

+Here's a list of features I have implemented and I am intending to implement

 - [x] webpack, web-dev-server and webpack hot module reload (HMR)
 - [x] reactjs, client-side rendered (CSR)
 - [x] nodejs express backend and node-jsx for isomorphic server-side rendered (SSR) reactjs